UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 counting game but can be challenging for survey organisations” **

 **UNSD:** Great.
 Can we talk more about the sampling issues?
-In the book Survey Methodology that you wrote together with your colleagues, there are details on telephone frames in many countries, and even that there is more than one frame in most cases.
+In the book Survey Methodology[^2] that you wrote together with your colleagues, there are details on telephone frames in many countries, and even that there is more than one frame in most cases.
 You also talk about sampling when there are two or more frames, each of which has something to offer that the others do not.
 For example, in some countries dual frames exist, like separate lists of landline and mobile phone numbers.
 And many households and persons can be reached from both at the same time.
 Could you say more about dual frame issues?

 **Jim:** Dual or multiple frame sampling had been around a while before it was used in telephone surveys.
 At the time when the book was last edited (2009),